 Make A Splash With These Water Features.

 Water has a calming effect on our senses.
-With many people landscaping their homes, adding outdoor entertaining areas in lieu of taking holidays, why not consider adding one of the many water features available, whether you have a large area to play with, or just a small courtyard space, you’ll be amazed at the visual impact landscapers can create.
+With many people landscaping their homes, adding outdoor entertaining areas in lieu of taking holidays, why not consider adding one of the many features available, whether you have a large area to play with, or just a small courtyard space, you’ll be amazed at the visual impact landscapers can create.
 If you are going to get help make sure the trades you use are licensed to do the work they say they can do.

 This article looks at 3 completely different types of water features, to give you an idea of perhaps what can be achieved in your garden.

 If you have a corner in your garden that is dead space, you can always add a pond.
-This one includes a small waterfall, some water plants and of course hardy gold fish.
+This one includes a small waterfall, some plants and of course hardy gold fish.

 Constructed by experienced Adelaide based landscapers, Visual Landscape Gardening, this concrete fish pond is something best left to the experts, but plastic ponds can be sourced from your local hardware shop, and for the cheapest pond alternative, you could look at pond liners.